Walter Binning: Glaziers and painters

 In Edinburgh the craft and trade of a decorative painter overlapped with the profession of a glazier.
+This seems to have been usual, and in medieval Antwerp both painters and glass workers joined the Guild of St Luke.

 Robert Binning glazed David's Tower and the chapel in Edinburgh castle in January 1540, and also painted and gilded carved heraldry at Holyrood Palace.
+In 1547, Robert Binning painted spears or staves used by the Edinburgh fraternity of Hammermen in their processions.
+Walter Binning painted an "almonry" (a sort of cupboard) for the Hammermen and two banners jointly commissioned by the Hammermen and the Mason and Wrights in 1549.

-In August 1555 and 1559 Walter Binning was listed with glaziers in the minutes of the Edinburgh incorporation of masons and wrights.
+In August 1555 and 1559 Walter Binning was listed with the glaziers in the minutes of the Edinburgh incorporation of Masons and Wrights.
 The other were; John Sampson, Thomas Watson, Adam Symmer (or Somer), Thomas Bynning, James Hunter and John Yairds.
+A foreign painter, French Guillaume, was also mentioned in the minutes.
 James Hunter eventually became the king's glazier in October 1584, though Mary, Queen of Scots appointed Steven Loch first, in May 1562.

 In August 1550 lead and glass was sent to Hamilton Palace, and Walter Binning supplied glass with the arms of Regent Arran.
 In January 1552 Walter Binning supplied glass for the windows of Regent Arran's chamber in Edinburgh, and in 1553 a horse was hired to take glass he had supplied to Hamilton.

 Thomas Binning worked as a glazier providing glass to the Tolbooth and council house in 1563.
 His brother David Binning (d.
 1576) was made as a burgess a glazier or glasswright in April 1569.
 David Binning was paid 5 shillings to paint on the pillar of repentance in St Giles' Kirk, "This is the place appoyntit for publick repentence".